EESSI/docs/docs/using_eessi/eessi_demos.md

 # Running EESSI demos

-To really experience how using EESSI can significantly facilitate the work of scientific researchers, we recommend running one or more of the EESSI demos.
+To really experience how using EESSI can significantly facilitate the work of researchers, we recommend running one or more of the EESSI demos.

 First, clone the ``eessi-demo`` Git repository, and move into the resulting directory: